Submitting a planning application

 For larger developments, the most appropriate route for securing contributions will be via a Section 106 Agreement.

-Where contributions are required only in connection with the Solent Recreation Mitigation Strategy or Affordable Housing in line with the Affordable Housing Contributions SPD available by clicking here (PDF, 832KB, 18 pages), it is possible for the Council to limit the costs associated with drafting, checking and sealing the agreement and we anticipate that the fees will be no more than £806 payable to the Isle of Wight Council (although this may be increased if the matter is particularly complex).
+Where contributions are required only in connection with the Solent Recreation Mitigation Strategy or Affordable Housing in line with the Affordable Housing Contributions SPD (PDF, 832KB, 18 pages), it is possible for the Council to limit the costs associated with drafting, checking and sealing the agreement and we anticipate that the fees will be no more than £806 payable to the Isle of Wight Council (although this may be increased if the matter is particularly complex).
 These legal fees are in addition to the statutory application fee and the contributions.
 As with the Council Drafting approach above, this can be undertaken as part of the application determination process.

 If you do not wish the Council to produce the required document, you will be able to use a template which will be available shortly.